Chhintang massacre

 On November 13, 1979, sixteen people were killed by the government of Nepal at Chhintang VDC ward no-1, Dhankuta district of east Nepal for demanding democracy.
 They were accused of promoting communist ideologies.

-Tragedies
+Massacre

-Tragically, Shree Maya Rai, a pregnant woman, succumbed to excessive bleeding inflicted during torture.
+Shree Maya Rai, a pregnant woman, succumbed to excessive bleeding inflicted during torture.
 Another woman reportedly lost her life after a brutal sexual assault by security personnel.
 Kesharman Rai, a 14-year-old seventh grader, was fatally shot by the police.

-Dhanbir Rai, a farmer with no political affiliations, also fell victim to a gruesome killing.
+Dhanbir Rai, a farmer with no political affiliations, was also killed violently.

 Some of the victims were known to be politically active, organizing against the oppressive regime.
 In their memory, a park was later constructed in Chhintang.
 During each election, political parties pledged to provide redress and support to the families of the deceased.

 List of victims

 A memorial to the victims is at Panchkanya Sahid Smriti Park in Chhintang.
+The 16 victims of the massacre were: